kubecost/docs/using-kubecost/getting-started/cloud-costs-explorer.md

 Disabling Cloud Usage will restrict functionality of your Assets dashboard.
 This is intentional.
 Learn more about Cloud Usage [here](https://docs.kubecost.com/install-and-configure/install/cloud-integration#cloud-usage).
 {% endhint %}

+### Using `topNitems`

+Item-level data in the Cloud Cost Explorer is only a sample of the most expensive entries, determined by the Helm flag `topNitems`.
+This value can be increased substantially but can lead to higher memory consumption.
+If you receive a message in the UI "We don't have item-level data with the current filters applied" when attempting to filter, you may need to expand the value of `topNitems` (default is 1,000), or reconfigure your query.

 ## Configuring your query

 ### Date range